[ Printer Friendly Version ] [ Report Abuse ]

 “Well then I suggest some fresh air, Ms. Black.
 Hurry along now.”

 As soon as Professor Septima disappeared around the corner, Narcissa turned to scold Lucius, but wasn’t quick enough as he had some scolding of his own to do.

-“Consider yourself lucky, Black,” he warned, his lips shaping themselves into an evil grimace.
+“Consider yourself lucky,” he warned, his lips shaped in an evil grimace.
 “Next time, you won’t get away so easily.”

 He turned and stormed down the hallway, leaving Narcissa to slump up against the wall.

 Next time, she thought to herself, the one wanting to get away will be you, Lucius Malfoy.